Tejender214/variance-commentary-eval/README.md

 **An evaluation methodology study.** How do you define, measure, and defend quality for a generative system where there is no single right answer?

-> **Status: design complete, extraction layer implemented and tested.
-Full results due
-> 13 Sep 2026.**
-> Predicted pass rates for every condition were pre-registered in
-> [`hypothesis.md`](hypothesis.md) and committed **before any generation code existed** —
-> see the first commit in `git log`.
-That ordering is the point: it means the acceptance
-> criteria could not be fitted to the results after the fact.

 ---

 ## What this is